Trump says he’s ready to meet again with North Korean leader

 #ReadLocal

+Kim sees such weapons as a valuable deterrent to a possible U.S. military strike.
+He also believes his weapons put him in a position of strength from which he can make demands and extract concessions.

+The message he is conveying to Trump is for the American leader to start addressing his concerns about security and easing sanctions or the North Korean will have no choice but to try a different, less-friendly approach.
+Kim is warning that he will be able to make a case to China, Russia and possibly even South Korea that if the situation deteriorates, Washington will be to blame.

-Still, Trump says his engagement with North Korea helped stave off what he says "could have been World War III."
+During the Cabinet meeting, Trump lamented that he's not been given enough credit for opening a dialogue with North Korea.
+Trump said his engagement with North Korea helped stave off what he said "could have been World War III."

+But he and Kim spent most of 2017 exchanging personal insults and war threats before agreeing to their meeting in Singapore.

+"You know, frankly, if this administration didn't take place, if another administration came in instead of this administration ... you'd be at war right now," he told reporters.
+"You'd be having a nice, big fat war in Asia.
+And it wouldn't be pleasant."

 Comments